patel-soham/SRAM-memory/README.md

 # SRAM Memory using Verilog
 A project to implement and test simple SRAM synchronous positive edge memory.
-- Developed a testbench to verify functioning of the design and used Modelsim software for compilation and simulation.
+- Design made using Verilog and Testbench made in 2 versions: System Verilog and Verilog.
-- Performed various test cases with frontdoor access and backdoor access along with random read write tests.
+- Developed testcases to verify functioning of the design and used Questasim software for compilation and simulation.
+Test cases also includes frontdoor access and backdoor access along with random read write tests.

 ---
 **Files**